sdetmharinavi/hnvtx/scripts/output.md

         userSteps: [
           'Navigate to `/dashboard/ring-manager`.',
-          "Click 'Add New Ring' to create a named ring entity.", "Set metadata like Ring Type (Access/Aggregation) and Maintenance Area.", ],
+          "Click 'Add New Ring' to create a named ring entity.", 'Set metadata like Ring Type (Access/Aggregation) and Maintenance Area.', ],
         uiSteps: [
           'The list shows all rings with their active system counts.',